The $L_p$ dual Minkowski problem for capillary hypersurfaces: Introduction

 We consider the capillary $L_p$ dual Minkowski problem for $p>q$, as formulated in Eq. \eqref{Eq}.
-The case $q=n+1$ is the capillary $L_p$-Minkowski problem, have been solved in \cite{MWW25b}.
-The main theorem of this paper extends the previous conclusion to $p>q$ and it stated below.
+The case $q=n+1$ is the capillary $L_p$-Minkowski problem, if $p>q=n+1$, it have been solved in \cite{MWW25b}.
+The main theorem of this paper extends the previous conclusion to $L_p$ dual Minkowski problem when $q\leq 1$ and it stated below.